zhandao/i_am_i_can/README.md

 1. caller: role / role group instance, like `UserRole.which(name: :admin)`
 2. assignment by calling `can`. alias `has_permission`
 3. cancel assignment by calling `cannot`. alias `is_not_allowed_to`
+4. replacement assignment by calling: `can_only`,.
+    (makes the permission collection contain only the supplied permissions, by adding and deleting as appropriate)
+5. callbacks - before / after / around:
+    1. `permission_assign`: assignment
+    2. `cancel_permission_assign`: cancel assignment
+    3. `permission_update`: replacement assignment
 4. helpers:
     1. relation with stored permission, defaults to `permissions`.